apache/airflow/UPDATING.md

 This behavior caused some confusion for users, and there was no clear evidence if it actually worked well or not.

 Now the `conn_id` will be unique.
-If you already have duplicates your metadata database, you will have to manage those duplicate connections before upgrading the database with `airflow db upgrade`.
+If you already have duplicates in your metadata database, you will have to manage those duplicate connections before upgrading the database.

 #### Not-nullable conn_type column in connection table